Event Update:

 Up until late February, the Middle East looked unstoppable – a region where aviation scaled, capital flowed, digital accelerated and ambition knew few limits.
 Then, almost overnight, the ground shifted.

-Because if history has taught us anything, it is this: travel does not retreat – it recalibrates.
+Because if history has taught us anything, travel does not retreat – it recalibrates.

 Speakers: